RobertJacobsonCDC/ixa-book/src/first_model/2_setup.md

 # Cargo.toml
 {{#include ../../models/disease_model/Cargo.toml}}
 ```
 We also specify our dependencies.
 In this case, I am telling Cargo to use the version of the Ixa library located on my computer at a particular path.
-If you are using a version of Ixa from the Crates.io registry, you need only specify the version number:
+If you are using a version of Ixa from the Crates.io registry, which is recommended, you need only specify the version number:
 ```toml
 [dependencies]
 ixa = "0.1.0"